Achievable logoAchievable logo

 Total knee replacement

-• Need at least 90 degrees of flexion to get in/out of car prior to leaving acute care hospital
+• Need at least 90 degrees of flexion to get in/out of the car before leaving the acute care hospital

-• Interventions focus on increased knee flexion, quadricep and hamstring strengthening progressing from isometric to concentric
+• Interventions focus on increased knee flexion, quadriceps, and hamstring strengthening, progressing from isometric to concentric

 • Cemented- WBAT with AD